prismosoft/openapi-mcp-generator/PROGRAMMATIC_API.md

 }
 ```

-you can also provide a `OpenAPIV3.Document` do the parser:
+you can also provide a `OpenAPIV3.Document` to the parser:

 ```typescript
 import { parser } from '@readme/openapi-parser';